This document presents a brief, high-level overview of Peewee’s primary features. This guide will cover:

 class Pet(Model): owner = ForeignKeyField(Person, related_name='pets') name = CharField() animal_type = CharField() class Meta: database = db # this model uses the people database

 Now that we have our models, let’s create the tables in the database that will store our data.
-This will create the tables with the appropriate columns, indexes and foreign key constraints:
+This will create the tables with the appropriate columns, indexes, sequences, and foreign key constraints:

-You can automatically add a person by calling the Model.create() method:
+You can also add a person by calling the create() method, which returns a model instance:

 >>> grandma = Person.create(name='Grandma', birthday=date(1935, 3, 1), is_relative=True) >>> herb = Person.create(name='Herb', birthday=date(1950, 5, 5), is_relative=False)

 Now we have stored 3 people in the database.
 Let’s give them some pets.
-Grandma doesn’t like animals in the house, so she won’t have any, but Herb has a lot of pets:
+Grandma doesn’t like animals in the house, so she won’t have any, but Herb is an animal lover:

 >>> bob_kitty = Pet.create(owner=uncle_bob, name='Kitty', animal_type='cat') >>> herb_fido = Pet.create(owner=herb, name='Fido', animal_type='dog') >>> herb_mittens = Pet.create(owner=herb, name='Mittens', animal_type='cat') >>> herb_mittens_jr = Pet.create(owner=herb, name='Mittens Jr', animal_type='cat')

-Let’s pretend that, after a long full life, Mittens gets sick and dies.
+After a long full life, Mittens sickens and dies.
 We need to remove him from the database:

 >>> herb_mittens.delete_instance() # he had a great life 1